AlessandroGhiotto/QHack/README.md

 3. **Test cases:** The public test cases available during QHack 2023 are shown here.
 You need to run the cell that defines the variable `test_cases`.
 4. **Solution testing:** Run the cell here to see whether your solution is correct!

+## Credits and Acknowledgments

+The solutions to this challenge were referenced from videos by [Diego Emilio Serrano](https://www.youtube.com/@diemilio).
+Many thanks for your clear and helpful explanations.